Official Academic Guide course description.

 Labs are designed to give you introductory experience with the course material.
 After completing each lab, you will need to complete an in-person checkoff.
 Remote checkoffs, or checkoffs in office hours/discussion are not allowed.
 This process should be very quick and involves showing a TA or Academic Intern that you have completed the assignment.
-This staff member will then provide you with a one-time unique code used as a verification that we have seen that you completed the lab.
-When you have this code you will need to make a file called tokens.txt, add the code they are given, and upload it to Gradescope.
-Codes cannot be shared between students and you will have a limited number of submissions to prevent attempts to “guess” a valid code.
+You will have ONE attempt to be checked off.
+You will then provide your cs61c login (cs61c-xxx) and the TA will check you off.
+This will automatically upload a token to Gradescope with the number of points the TA is giving you for that assignment.
+Make sure you have a valid token on gradescope after checkoff as we will NOT fix errors later on.
+We will also adjust the due time after the due date has passed to prevent student self uploads.
 The staff is not liable for missing checkoff points and any attempts to receive credit after the deadline will not be fulfilled.

 Labs are graded on correct completion.
 Completion of all labs is highly recommended for success in the course.
 Each of the labs are graded out of 2 points.
+If a TA is not satisfied with your lab checkoff, you may receive fewer than 2 points!
 Please note that these are not 2 points each from the 15 points “Labs” portion in your course grade.
 Each lab is simply graded out of 2 points, and we will scale the lab total to the 15 points course grade portion.